InvictusNavarchus/gemini-history-manager/README.md

 ## 🧑‍💻 Development

-Note: The extension now supports both Mozilla Firefox and Google Chrome/Chromium-based browsers with separate build targets.
+Note: The extension now suppworts both Mozilla Firefox and Google Chrome/Chromium-based browsers with separate build targets.

 <details>
 <summary>See how to build the Extension</summary>

 ### Prerequisites

-- Node.js (v16 or higher)
+- Node.js (v22 or higher)
 - pnpm (recommended) or npm

 ### Setup